Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### IDTU (catalog identifier):

-Unique identifier assigned to a transfer by Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName  >}}.
+Unique identifier assigned to a transfer by {{< TransferCFT/axwayvariablesComponentShortName  >}}.
 It is used in local transfer monitoring and catalog list commands.

 <span id="Implicit_send_"></span>